mohiramansurovna/dwv_cw/README.md

    Create charts from the transformed dataset using **Matplotlib**.
 4. **Export & Report**
    Download the cleaned dataset, saved charts, a transformation report, and a reproducible JSON recipe.

-## Main Features

-- Upload data from **CSV**, **Excel**, and **JSON**
-- Use included sample datasets from [`sample_data/`]
-- Inspect dataset shape, columns, types, and summary information
-- Clean missing values and duplicates
-- Convert and parse data types
-- Track transformation history with undo/reset support
-- Build visualizations from the cleaned data
-- Export:
-  - cleaned CSV
-  - cleaned Excel file
-  - charts as png
-  - transformation report in JSON or Markdown
-  - reproducible recipe in JSON

-## Project structure

 ```text
 streamlit_app.py